nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

   * The 2nd fastest way is to run far enough away to deaggro (far enough that it doesn't show up on the minimap)
   * The absolute slowest way is to open and close the triangle menu before aggroing them
     * Avoid doing this whenever possible (unless you have to menu anyways)
+* There is a period of time after leaving a battle where shadows won't see you, use this to your advantage
 * Quick inputs during battle that are useful
   * L1: Brings up scan
   * R1: Brings up turn order